How to Insert and Remove a Menstrual Cup Like a Pro

 How do you insert a menstrual cup?

 Don’t be intimidated by a little piece of rubber!
-With some practice, inserting a menstrual cup can be an easy, safe, and environmentally-friendly way to collect menstrual fluid.
+With some practice, inserting a menstrual cup can be an easy, safe, and environmentally-friendly way to collect menstrual fluid (even if you have an IUD).
 Correctly inserting a menstrual cup can be achieved by following these simple guidelines.

 Clean and disinfect before use